chiefnoah/proxier/README.md

 # proxier

-A commandline reverse proxy tool meant for development in a heterogeneous API + React environment.
+A commandline reverse proxy and URL rewriter tool meant for development in a heterogeneous API/front-end environment.